lxchen99/lxchen99-lxchen99.github.io/_pages/about.md

 Hi!
 I am a first-year Ph.D. student at _University of Haifa_, working under the supervision of Prof. Roee Diamant.
 My research focuses on exploring dolphin whistles and the diversity of their species-specific behaviors through a blend of signal processing and deep learning methods, including feature analysis, tracking, and interpretable clustering.
 This work is generously supported by **the Hatter Scholarship** and **the Bloom Scholarship**.
 If you are interested in potential collaborations or multidisciplinary integration, please feel free to contact me via email at chenris83chan@outlook.com.

 I earned my Bachelor's degree in Mathematics from _Huazhong Agricultural University_ in 2021.
-Subsequently, I returned to my hometown and completed my Master of Engineering degree at _Sun Yat-sen University_ in 2024, where my primary focus was on signal processing algorithms.
+Subsequently, I returned to my hometown and completed my Master of Engineering degree at _Sun Yat-sen University_ in 2024.
 I was awarded as an **Outstanding Graduate** (Top 5%).
-From July to November 2024, I worked as a Assistant Engineer at **Guangzhou Marine Geological Survey**, where I focused on 3D deep-sea seafloor imaging algorithms and sonar research.

 I am a passionate and proactive individual, having received various university scholarships since 2017 till now.
 My technical proficiencies include Python, C, C++, and Matlab etc. I am fluent in English (TOEFL 108), Korean (TOPIK Level 4), and a native speaker of both Cantonese and Mandarin.
-I am currently expanding my linguistic skills by learning Italian and Hebrew.
+I am currently expanding my linguistic skills by learning Spanish and Hebrew.

 # 📝 Publications